-Reconciliation of the Governmental Funds

-Statement of Revenues, Expenditures and Changes in Fund Balance

-to the Statement of Activities

-For the Fiscal Year Ended June 30, 2022

-Total net change in fund balance - governmental funds

-Capital outlays are reported in governmental funds as expenditures.
-However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.

-Capital asset additions 903,718

-Depreciation expense (1,417)

-Amortization expense (24,965)

-In the Statement of Activities, obligations from GASB 87 leases are reported as liabilities at the net present value of the lease payments over time.
-In the funds, the lease principal is reported as other financing sources in the year issued.
-Subsequent principal and interest payments are reported as expenditures in the funds, while principal reduces the liabilities in the Statement of Net Position.
+Sleepy Hollow Fire Protection District Reconciliation of the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balance to the Statement of Activities For the Fiscal Year Ended June 30, 2023 Dra aft Total net change in fund balance - governmental funds \$ 148,926 Capital outlays are reported in governmental funds as expenditures.
+However, in the Statement of A the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+Depreciation expense Amortization expense Activities s, (1,417) (59,915) In the Statement of Activities, obligations from GASB 87 leases are reported as liabilities at the net present value of the lease payments over time.
+In the funds, the lease principal is are reported as expenditures in the funds, while principal reduces the liabilities in the Statement Net Position. of Lease principal paid 39,172 Changes in net position of governmental activities \$ 126,766

-Leases issued (903,718)

-Lease principal paid 20,056

-Changes in net position of governmental activities \$ 283,793

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2022